Ah Girls Go Army

-Ah Girls Go Army (女兵外传 (女兵外傳, nǚ bīng wàizhuàn, Female Soldiers' Biography)) is a 2022 Singaporean military comedy film.
-Directed by Jack Neo, the film follows the first batch of female recruits as they undergo and serve National Service in the fictional near future of Singapore.
+Ah Girls Go Army (女兵外传 (女兵外傳, nǚ bīng wàizhuàn, Female Soldiers' Biography)) is a 2022 Singaporean military comedy film directed by Jack Neo.
+A spin-off of Neo's Ah Boys to Men films, the film follows the first batch of female recruits as they undergo and serve National Service in the fictional near future of Singapore.

 The film stars Apple Chan, Xixi Lim, Samantha Tan, Shirli Ling, Farah Farook, Eswari Gunasagar, Kelly Kimberly Cheong, Belle Chua Bei Er, Karyn Wong Shimin, Charlene Huang Xiang Lin, Veracia Yong, Juliet Hor, Glenn Yong, Ke Le, Yong Yu, Chloe Goh, Vanessa Tiara Tay, Debra Loi and Summer Loh.

 It was one of the five 2022 Malaysian and Singaporean Chinese New Year films, including Reunion Dinner (Singapore), Nasi Lemak 1.0, Kongsi Raya and Small Town Heroes (Malaysia).
 On release, the film was panned by critics.

 Synopsis

 The film is set in a theoretical future where, due to the declining birth rate in Singapore, there are not enough males to fulfil the National Service manpower requirements.
 The film focuses on the first batch of female SAF recruits, who are 14 Gen-Z girls from different socio-economic backgrounds.
 They undergo Basic Military Training, which pushes them to their physical and emotional limits.
 As they undergo their training, they begin to appreciate National Service, and also learn to manage their personal issues.